-Peel and Stick Tile is super easy to lay and lasts for years and years.
-We’ve had it for a long time, so I figured it was time to share more about how we laid the vinyl tile, how to grout the peel and stick tile and how it’s held up.
+Peel and stick flooring is super easy to lay and lasts for years and years.
+We’ve had it for a long time, so I figured it was time to share more about how we laid the vinyl tile, how to grout the peel and stick tile and how the stick on tiles have held up.

 There are many different vinyl stick-on flooring options right now and most of them range from $1.50-$3.00 a square foot.
 When we purchased and installed ours back in 2013, there weren’t very many options.
 We paid $1.50 a square foot.

-Since we didn’t expect to have this bathroom layout forever, the cost combined with the fact that we could learn to DIY a floor by ourselves made this project seem like a perfect fit.
+Since we didn’t expect to have this bathroom layout forever, the cost combined with the fact that we could learn to DIY a floor by ourselves made stick on vinyl tiles seem like a perfect fit.

 How to Lay Peel and Stick Bathroom Tile